stackrox/stackrox/migrator/README.md

 ## IMPORTANT
 All migrations must be backwards compatible in order to ensure a safe and successful rollback.

+Please review the [overview](OVERVIEW.md) for details on the upgrade and migration process.

 ## Purpose of database migrations

 When changing the data model for stored objects, data conversions may be required.
 All migrations